-In 2022, book covers adorned with paintings experienced a surge in popularity, captivating readers with their artistic allure.
-This trend persisted throughout the following year, with publishers continuing to embrace the timeless charm of painted artwork in 2023.
-In this article, we revisit some of the most unforgettable book jackets that graced the shelves during this year.
+Last year, book covers adorned with paintings experienced a surge in popularity, captivating readers with their artistic allure.
+This trend persisted throughout 2023, with publishers continuing to embrace the timeless charm of painted artworks.
+In this article, we revisit some of the most unforgettable book jackets that graced the shelves in 2023.
 If you want to see more book covers that use full bleed paintings, explore the imagery category “paintings,” which can be accessed from the filter bar on the Book Covers homepage.

 If you’re an author intrigued by the idea of incorporating a historic painting onto your book cover but are unsure about the rights and restrictions involved, we suggest learning more by reading this article about using stock art on a book jacket.